front-office staff collecting patient payment at time of service

 The patient experience goes beyond the interaction between a doctor and the individual, it starts the minute a patient schedules an appointment and doesn’t end until they have paid for the cost of care.

 Creating a seamless process is key to building a trusting patient/provider relationship.
-One factor impacting the process is payment collections — this not only plays a role in the patient experience but also impacts your practice’s bottom line.
+One factor impacting the process is payment collections — this not only plays a role in the patient experience but also impacts your healthcare practice’s bottom line.

 The snail mail payment process